-NOTE 2: At least one of pcfFqdn or pcfIpEndPoints shall be included if the PCF supports the Npcf_PolicyAuthorization service.
+NOTE 2: When the "ExtendedSamePcf" feature is not supported, at least one of "pcfFqdn" or "pcfIpEndPoints" shall be included if the PCF supports the Npcf_PolicyAuthorization service.
+When the "ExtendedSamePcf" feature is supported these attributes may be provided if available.

-NOTE 3: Both pcfDiamHost and pcfDiamRealm are provided if the PCF supports Rx interface.
+NOTE 3: When the "ExtendedSamePcf" feature is not supported, both pcfDiamHost and pcfDiamRealm are provided if the PCF supports Rx interface.
+When the "ExtendedSamePcf" feature is supported these attributes may provided if available.